GuyGooL5/team-management/README.md

 It's front is React.js with a beautiful Material design system for responsiveness and scalability.

 ### Want to try?
-For size and convinience this repo excludes node_modules, so on first run make sure to install dependencies.
+For size and convenience this repo excludes node_modules, so on first run make sure to install dependencies.
 To start the server download the repository, then you'll find 2 parent directories.

 ##### Starting the server